-- 17.2.1 All Students' Association cheques require the signatures of the Executive Director, or in their absence the duly appointed Senior Manager (as appointed by the Executive Director), and two members of the Representation Executive Council. - 17.2.2 The signatures of the Executive Director, or in their absence the duly appointed Senior Manager (as appointed by the Executive Director), and two members of the Representation Executive Council are required to execute and to affix the corporate seal of the Students' Association to any contracts, agreements, engagements, documents, instruments or any obligation entered into by the Students' Association. - 17.2.3 Notwithstanding Section 17.2.2, the Executive Director is hereby authorized to sign, as the sole signatory, various deeds, transfers, assignments, contracts, obligations and other instruments for and on behalf of the Students' Association which are operational in nature and within the limits and guidelines of the departmental budgets approved by the Board from time to time.
+- 17.2.1 All Students' Association cheques drawn from the organization's general operating bank accounts require the signatures of the Executive Director, or in their absence the duly appointed Senior Manager (as appointed by the Executive Director), and two members of the Representation Executive Council. - 17.2.2 All Students' Association cheques drawn from the organization's Casino Fundraising bank account, and all deeds, transfers, assignments, contracts, obligations and other instruments related to Casino Fundraising or gaming funds, require the signatures of the Governors duly appointed as signatories on the Casino Fundraising bank account. - 17.2.3 The signatures of the Executive Director, or in their absence the duly appointed Senior Manager (as appointed by the Executive Director), and two members of the Representation Executive Council are required to execute and to affix the corporate seal of the Students' Association to any contracts, agreements, engagements, documents, instruments or any obligation entered into by the Students' Association.

+17.2.4 Notwithstanding Section 17.2.3, the Executive Director is hereby authorized to sign, as the sole signatory, various deeds, transfers, assignments, contracts, obligations and other instruments for and on behalf of the Students' Association which are operational in nature, not related to Casino Fundraising or gaming funds, and within the limits and guidelines of the departmental budgets approved by the Board from time to time.